dtysky/wasm-usage-guide/README.md

 window.getCurrentWasmModule()(WasmModule);
 ```

-Just imp the member method `locateFile` and all will be done.
+Just implement the member method `locateFile` and all will be done.

 #### Side module